 The theory and practice of project management as it relates to managers.
 Planning, organizing, securing and managing the human, financial, and physical inputs required to meet project objectives will be covered.

-Introduction to the key ideas and technique4s used to plan, measure and improve an organization's production of goods and services.
+Introduction to the key ideas and techniques used to plan, analyze, measure and improve an organization's production of goods and services.
 Topics explored include process-system modeling, product design/quality, inputs, processes, supply-chains, inventory, and people management.
-Prerequisite: enrollment in BASM or by instructor permission.
+Prerequisite: Enrollment in BAS-AM or by instructor permission.

-A capstone course applying BASM program outcomes in an internship with specific outcomes as agreed to by the student, internship provider and instructor.
+BAS-AM program outcomes in an internship with specific outcomes as agreed to by the student, internship provider and instructor.
 Classes will focus on sharing progress, issues or barriers from the internships.
-Prerequisite: completion of BAS foundation courses and 30 additional BAS core credits.

 A capstone course which focuses on the key aspects that must be addressed for sustained organizational success, effective problem solving, and the capture of opportunities from the perspective of the general manager or the entrepreneur.
-Prerequisite: BAS 490.
+Prerequisite: BAS 460 OR instructor permission.